440-392-5474 (Maple Office)

-440-392-5474 (Maple Office)**

 HOW DOES THE FRC WORK?

-Amber Torres is the full time bilingual Site Coordinator at the Center who networks on behalf of our students and families.
-Working with school staff, Amber identifies students at risk of under-performance and assess the student/family needs.
+Maribel Young is the full-time bilingual Site Coordinator at the Center who networks on behalf of our students and families.
+Working with school staff, Maribel identifies students at risk of under-performance and assesses the student/family needs.
 She then calls in the appropriate community organizations, social service agencies and healthcare providers and facilitates the delivery of services and resources for success both inside and outside of the classroom.
 Students and families have access to the resources brought in to the school setting, where they are accessible, coordinated, and accountable.

 While the program seeks to target students who are most at-risk (those who demonstrate consistent deficiencies in math/reading proficiency, and/or who exhibit continuous truancy and/or behavioral referrals), our resource center and site coordinator are available to all of our district students and families.

 WHERE IS THE FRC?

 The Family Resource Center is currently housed at Elm Street Elementary School.
 It provides a comfortable, safe space and a trusted individual that families can access whenever they want or need to, in a place where they feel welcomed and understood.